-With FormAssembly (https://www.formassembly.com/) you can create web forms and connect the forms with other thrid-party services.
+With FormAssembly you can easily create web forms and send data to other services, such as Docmosis.

-This article explains how to generate a PDF document from FormAssembly, using Docmosis (https://docmosis.com).
+This article explains how to generate a PDF document using Docmosis with data captured in a FormAssembly form.

-In this example we create a simple webform, using FormAssembly, to collect data and initiate the document generation.
+In this example we show you how to create a simple FormAssembly web form to collect data, and how to send this data to Docmosis and initiate the document generation.

 You will need